 The patent positions of pharmaceutical companies, including ours, are uncertain and involve complex legal and factual questions.
 In addition, the coverage claimed in a patent application can be significantly reduced before the patent is issued.
-Consequently, our patent applications may not issue into patents, and any issued patents may not provide sufficient protection for our product candidates or provide sufficient protection to afford us a commercial advantage against competitive technologies or may be held invalid if challenged or circumvented.
-Patent applications we are pursuing will lead to the issuance of any patent or be free from infringement or other claims from other parties.
+Consequently, our patent applications may not issue into patents, and any issued patents may not provide sufficient protection for our Product Candidates or provide sufficient protection to afford us a commercial advantage against competitive technologies or may be held invalid if challenged or circumvented.
+Patent applications in the U.S. are maintained in confidence for at least 18 months after their filing.
+Consequently, we cannot be certain that the patent applications we are pursuing will lead to the issuance of any patent or be free from infringement or other claims from other parties.
 Our competitors may also independently develop products similar to ours or design around or otherwise circumvent patents issued to us or licensed by us.
 In addition, the laws of some foreign countries may not protect our proprietary rights to the same extent as U.S. laws.